Sirius Red vs Hydroxyproline vs Trichrome 2026

 - Hydroxyproline: absolute mass, lowest cost; watch hydrolysis

-- Sirius Red: distribution + subtype, digital analysis friendly; watch mature-collagen saturation
+- Sirius Red: distribution + fiber characterization, digital analysis friendly; can diverge from Hyp in chronic models

 - Masson Trichrome: morphology + scoring; lower quantitative precision

-For preclinical programs heading toward regulatory submission, PSR + Hydroxyproline is effectively mandatory, with Masson Trichrome layered on for histopathology.
+For preclinical programs heading toward regulatory submission, PSR + Hydroxyproline is a defensible core pairing (depending on organ, model, and study purpose), with Masson Trichrome layered on for histopathology.
 Use this comparison to design the combination that fits your study's goals.

 Related Articles